uwePhillPhelps/IAP-2024/Tutorials/Workshop 2.md

 ## Drums please!

-Your first task is probably to scroll down to the drum sequence section which looks like this
+Your first task is probably to scroll down to the drum sequence section of our IAP::run() function.
+It should look like this:

 ```cpp
   while(true)